pondersource/sciencemesh-php/README.md

 # sciencemesh-nextcloud
 Connect your Nextcloud server to Sciencemesh

+See https://www.epj-conferences.org/articles/epjconf/pdf/2021/05/epjconf_chep2021_02041.pdf and https://sciencemesh.io/ for some more info on CS3MESH4EOSC / ScienceMesh / IOP / Reva, what it's trying to achieve, and why a bridge with Nextcloud (and backport to OC-10) is needed.

 This repo is mainly an overview of the sciencemesh-nextcloud project

 # Building the docs